 Dream Like A Champion

-He uses amazing adventures and remarkable photographs from traveling the world as a photographer (Magazine Photographer of the Year as a National Geographic photographer and Advertising Photographer of the Year while running his own business) to show individuals how they can combine the creative and the logical power of their minds to sharpen their creative vision and find innovative solutions to the changes they face.
+Dick Durrance uses amazing adventures, humorous stories and remarkable photographs from traveling the world as a photographer (Magazine Photographer of the Year as a National Geographic photographer and Advertising Photographer of the Year while running his own business) to help corporate, association and education leaders inspire their teams to embrace change as a gift and innovation as a way of life.
+In his keynote titled Dream Like A Champion and in his workshops, participants discover how they can combine the creative, logical and emotional facets of their minds to sharpen their vision and find innovative solutions to the changes they face.

 1. Use the whole of your mind to make changes.
 If you use the logical side of your mind to identify your natural talents and the creative sides of your mind to imagine all of the wonderful things you can do with your talents, and then develop those talents into skills with unrelenting tenacity, you open the door to innovative ideas for every facet of your life … your professional life, your personal life and your spiritual life.